 46. While he yet talked to the people, behold, his mother and his brethren stood without, desiring to speak with him.

 47. Then one said unto him, Behold, thy mother and thy brethren stand without, desiring to speak with thee.

 48. But he answered and said unto him that told him, Who is my mother? and who are my brethren?

 49. And he stretched forth his hand toward his disciples, and said, Behold my mother and my brethren!

-The passage shows clearly who Jesus considers his family and it has nothing to do with being a blood relation.
+The above passage shows undoubtedly who Jesus considers his family, and it has nothing to do with being a blood relation.
 Those who do the will of the Father in heaven are the ones who are your brother, sister and mother.
-Blood relation does not come into it at all, but rather, the Father’s definition of who is in his family include only those who do his will.
+Blood relation, friends, church members, etc., do not factor into it at all, but rather, the Father’s definition of who is in his family include only those who do his will.

 When our hearts cry in pain should we just give to anyone anyway?

 At times and with maturity, we empathise with those in need.
-The compassion of the Holy Spirit fills our heart, and we want to give.
-When we also listen to the doctrine and the trained motivational speakers speak, we are just seemingly compelled to share.
-At other times our reason is that we desperately want to enter the kingdom of God, and therefore we are hoping that by giving, it counts towards the will of God.
+Our heart bleeds with compassion at times.
+When we listen to this twisted “Christian” doctrine and the trained motivational speakers, we are seemingly compelled to give.
+At other times our reason is that we desperately want to enter the kingdom of God, and therefore we are hoping that giving counts towards our heaven credit.